Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Real-valued Coalgebraic Modal Logic

 Applying Lemma~\ref{lem:nonexp-logic} and Theorem~\ref{thm:hm} to~$L=K_\Lambda$ and using our result that all lax extensions are Kantorovich extensions for their Moss liftings (Theorem~\ref{thm:kantorovich-lax}), which moreover are monotone and nonexpansive in case~$L$ is nonexpansive, we obtain expressive logics for finitarily separable nonexpansive lax extensions:

-\begin{cor} If $L$ is a finitarily separable nonexpansive lax extension of a functor~$T$, then $d^L = d^\Lambda$ for the set $\Lambda$ of Moss liftings. \end{cor} We can see the coalgebraic modal logic of Moss liftings as concrete syntax for a more abstract logic where we incorporate functor elements into the syntax directly, as in Moss' coalgebraic logic~\cite{Moss99}.
+\begin{cor} If $L$ is a finitarily separable nonexpansive lax extension of a functor~$T$, then $d^L = d^\Lambda$ for the set $\Lambda$ of Moss liftings. \end{cor} We can see the coalgebraic modal logic of Moss liftings as concrete syntax for a more abstract logic where we incorporate functor elements into the syntax directly, as in Moss' coalgebraic logic~\cite{Moss99} and its generalization to lax extensions~\cite{MartiVenema15}.
 The set $\modf{L}$ of formulae in the arising \emph{quantitative Moss logic} is generated by the same propositional operators as above, and additionally by a modality $\Delta$ that applies to $\Phi\in T\modf{0}$ for finite $\modf{0}\subseteq\modf{L}$, with semantics

 The dual of~$\Delta$ is denoted~$\nabla$, and behaves like a quantitative analogue of Moss' two-valued~$\nabla$.
 From Corollary~\ref{cor:hennessy-milner}, it is immediate that this logic is expressive: \begin{cor}[Expressiveness of quantitative Moss logic] Let~$L$ be a finitarily separable nonexpansive lax extension of a functor~$T$.
 Then $L$-behavioural distance $d^L$ coincides with logical distance in quantitative Moss logic, i.e.\ for all states $a\in A$, $b\in B$ in coalgebras $\alpha\colon A\to TA$, $\beta\colon B\to TB$,